hardyoyo/talk-vsim-ucdlf-2018/PITCHME.md

 * but you *can* give it a "fancy coat of paint"
 * i18n customization allows you to change any text you wish, on any page of DSpace
 * example: "collection" can become "project"
----
-# Wait, you said the DSpace object model can't be changed?
-How did you ever git VSim data to fit the DSpace object model?
 ---?image=assets/images/VSimDataModel.png&size=auto
 ---
 # Metadata Problem